 Prince Georges Vasily Matchabelli was born in Tbilisi – formerly known as Tpilisi or Tiflis – the capital of Georgia.
 The Matchabelli (Machabeli) family had large estates in the Samachablo (literally ‘of Machabeli’) region of Inner Kartli (Shida Kartli) Georgia.
-Georges, who also described himself as being of Tamarasheni, received a general education at the Tbilisi College of Nobles and later studied engineering at the Frederick William University in Berlin – known today as the Humboldt University – before returning to Georgia to help with the family mining interests.
+Georges, who also described himself as being of Tamarasheni, received a general education at the Tbilisi College of Nobles, followed by engineering at the Frederick William University in Berlin – known today as the Humboldt University – before returning to Georgia to help with the family mining interests.
 In 1917, he married the Italian actress Norina Gilly [1880-1957] – stage name Maria Carmi – in Stockholm, Sweden.

 When Georgia became a republic in 1918 – following the Russian Revolution of 1917 – Matchabelli offered his services to the new government and was made Minister Plenipotentiary to Italy.
-He moved to Rome in 1918 but the posting came to a close when Georgia’s independence was ended by the invasion of the Red Army in 1921.
+He moved to Rome in 1918 but the posting came to a close in 1921 when Georgia’s independence was ended by the invasion of the Red Army.
 To make matters worse the new Soviet government confiscated the Matchabelli estates and mining interests.

-In 1923, Norina was engaged by the producer Morris Gest [1875-1942] to perform in an American revival of ‘The Miracle’ – a theatrical spectacular written by her first husband Karl Vollmöller [1878-1948] – repeating her London performance of 1912.
+In 1923, Norina was engaged by the producer Morris Gest [1875-1942] to perform in an American revival of ‘The Miracle’ – a theatrical spectacular written by her first husband Karl Vollmöller [1878-1948] – repeating her 1912 London performance.

 In 1926, Georges borrowed four thousand dollars and together with Norina established the Prince Matchabelli Perfumery Company.
 Operations began modestly with Georges making special perfumes in the basement of the Madison Avenue store for noted personalities such as Gloria Swanson and Dolores Costello as well as society women such as Mrs. William Randolph Hearst.
-He also made personal appearances at Hickson’s in their Fifth Avenue – or their other stores in various American cities – either selling his own perfumes – Princess Norina and Ave Maria, named in honour of his wife and her role in ‘The Miracle’ – or blending fragrances individually for Hickson’s clients.
+He also made personal appearances at Hickson’s in their Fifth Avenue store and others in various American cities either selling his own perfumes – Princess Norina and Ave Maria, named in honour of his wife and her role in ‘The Miracle’ – or blending fragrances individually for Hickson’s clients.
 In 1927, he began appearing on a perfume counter at Bergdorf-Goodman at 754 Fifth Avenue, selling perfumes he was making in his laboratory on East 60th Street.
 Sales to other department stores followed.

 The business expanded rapidly, helped along by the company’s association with royalty – where possible Matchabelli hired other Georgian and Russian émigrés with connections to noble houses – and the personal style of Prince Matchabelli himself.